 What Does it Mean to Have a Lawyer on Retainer?

-If you use the lawyer’s service, you will be billed at the end of the month, and the fee involved will be transferred from the special account into the lawyer’s account.
-In general, if the work done is more than the retainer, you will be billed for the additional cost.
+If you use the lawyer’s services, you will be billed at the end of each month, and the fee involved will be transferred from the special account into the lawyer’s account.
+If the work done is more than the amount in the special account, you will be billed for the additional cost.
 If the case takes less time than the initial estimate, you generally can have the excess amount returned.

 How Much Does It Cost to Have a Lawyer on Retainer?

-There is a wide range of retainer fees, from as low as $500 or as high as $5,000 or more, depending on the type of agreement you have and the work involved.
-Actually, the fee can be any amount that the attorney requests, and it is typically requested at the beginning of legal representation.
+Retainer fees range from as low as $500 or as high as $5,000 or more, depending on the type of agreement you have and the work involved.
+The fee can be any amount that the attorney requests, and it is typically requested at the beginning of legal representation.

 If you are retaining a lawyer for a specific purpose or case, retainer fees are often based on the lawyer’s hourly rate multiplied by the number of hours it is expected that your case will take.
 The amount for the time spent on the case will then be subtracted from your retainer.
-In this case, the retainer is basically an upfront payment and often will not cover the entire cost of the case.
+The retainer is basically an upfront payment and often will not cover the entire cost of the case.

 You may also hire attorneys on retainer to ensure they will be available to you when you need them, and that they will put representing you before other opportunities that may arise.
 Many businesses pay retainer fees on a monthly or annual basis to keep the lawyer available whenever services are needed.